NotHiiragi/WaffleTheCool/README.md

 # Hi there 👋

-I have a few online aliases like; BuffaLoBiff, Eli, Lyle, WaffleTheCool and Waffle.
+I have a few online aliases like; nesiLLL, BuffaLoBiff, Eli, Lyle, WaffleTheCool and Waffle.
 I am fairly new to programming, I've made a few discord bots that are no-longer in service but I am making Beat Saber mods for the ~~Oculus~~ Meta Quests.
 Here on my GitHub page you can throwaway projects and other stuff that I just made for fun :)))

 ### The mods I've made: